Jimmy Cooney (Galway hurler)

-Jimmy Cooney (born 28 July 1955) is an Irish former hurler who played as a left corner-back at senior level for the Galway county team.
+Jimmy Cooney (28 July 1955 – 31 July 2023) was an Irish hurler who played as a left corner-back at senior level for the Galway county team.

 Born in Bullaun, County Galway, Cooney first arrived on the inter-county scene when he made his senior debut in the 1979 championship.
 Cooney went on to play a key part for Galway for a brief period, and won one All-Ireland medal.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Connacht inter-provincial team at various times, Cooney won one Railway Cup medal in 1980.
-At club level he is a one-time Connacht medallist with Sarsfields.
+At club level he was a one-time Connacht medallist with Sarsfields.
 In addition to this he also won two championship medals.

 Throughout his career Cooney made 9 championship appearances.
 His retirement came following the conclusion of the 1982 championship.

 His brother, Joe, also had a lengthy career with Galway.

 In retirement from playing, Cooney became an inter-county referee.
 He is best remembered for blowing the full-time whistle five minutes early during the All-Ireland semi-final between Offaly and Clare in 1998, prompting Offaly fans to stage a sit down protest in Croke Park.
 Clare were winning at the time, however, Offaly won the subsequent re-fixture.

+Jimmy Cooney died on 31 July 2023, at the age of 68.